goschtl/zope/bluebream/trunk/docs/source/introduction.rst

 The :ref:`started-getting` chapter narrate the process of creating a new web application project using BlueBream.
-Also it gives few excercises to familiarize the basic concepts in BlueBream.
+Also it gives few exercises to familiarize the basic concepts in BlueBream.

 Tutorial
 ~~~~~~~~